chef/chef-web-docs/snapshots/release_osc_11-0/source/index.rst

 * Cookbooks are the fundamental unit of configuration and policy distribution and include: :doc:`attribute files <attributes>`, :doc:`definitions <definitions>`, :doc:`files, <files>`, :doc:`libraries <libraries>`, :doc:`metadata <cookbook_repo>`, :doc:`recipes <recipes>`, :doc:`resources <resources>`, :doc:`templates <templates>`, and :doc:`versions <cookbook_versions>`
 * All data that is stored on the Chef server---including everything uploaded to the server from the chef-repo and by the chef-client---is :doc:`searchable <chef_search>` from both recipes and the workstation (using the `knife search <knife_search>` subcommand).
 The chef-client does the actual configuration on :doc:`the nodes <nodes>`.
 The chef-client receives its instructions from cookbooks (:doc:`recipes <recipes>`, mostly).
 The process of configuring a node is called :doc:`the chef-client run <nodes>`.
 At the beginning of each run, the chef-client :doc:`validates to the server <chef_client>`, :doc:`collects important data about that node <ohai>`, and then configures the node.
 At the end of each run, the chef-client :doc:`reports the successes and failures that may have occurred <handlers>`
 * The Chef server can apply :doc:`global policy settings <policy>` to all nodes across the organization, including for :doc:`data bags <data_bags>`, :doc:`environments <environments>`, and :doc:`roles <roles>`
-* The :ref:`authentication <auth-authentication>` process ensures that requests can only be made to the Chef server by authorized users
+* The authentication process ensures that requests can only be made to the Chef server by authorized users
-* Users, once :ref:`authorized <auth-authorization>` can only perform certain actions
+* Users, once authorized can only perform certain actions

 Server Components
 =====================================================